waiyiwong/Zero_Waste_Cooking/README.md

 </details>

 ### Javascript Validation
-[Jshint](https://jshint.com/) is for validating my Javascript
+[JSHint version 2.13.6](https://jshint.com/) is for validating my Javascript.

 <details open>
 <summary>JS validation</summary>

 JS validation for comments.js
 ![w3c_js_validation.png](static/images/validate_comments_js.png)
-- Functions: The file contains 2 functions, each with low complexity and a maximum of 5 statements.
-- Warnings: 19 warnings related to ES6 features (const, let, arrow functions, template literals) due to missing esversion: 6 configuration.
+**Metrics**
+- There are 3 functions in this file.
+- Function with the largest signature take 1 arguments, while the median is 1.
+- Largest function has 5 statements in it, while the median is 3.
+- The most complex function has a cyclomatic complexity value of 1 while the median is 1.

+**One undefined variable**
-- Undefined Variable: bootstrap is referenced but not defined.
+-	bootstrap

-JS validation for comments.js
+JS validation for script.js
 ![w3c_js_validation.png](static/images/validate_script_js.png)
+**Metrics**
+- There are 4 functions in this file.
+- Function with the largest signature take 1 arguments, while the median is 1.
+- Largest function has 4 statements in it, while the median is 0.5.
-- Functions: The file contains 4 functions with low complexity.
-The largest function has 4 statements, and the most complex function has a cyclomatic complexity of 2.
+- The most complex function has a cyclomatic complexity value of 2 while the median is 1.
-- Warnings: 7 warnings primarily related to ES6 features (const, arrow functions) due to missing esversion: 6 configuration.

 </details>

 ### Python Validation
-The Python code in this Django project was validated for compliance with the PEP 8 style guide using  [**Flake 8 Linting Support**](https://flake8.pycqa.org/en/latest/) in Gitpod and a [**CI Python Linter**](https://pep8ci.herokuapp.com/) to systematically check the code for adherence to Python coding standards.
+The Python code in this Django project was validated for compliance with the PEP 8 style guide using  [**Flake 8 Linting Support**](https://flake8.pycqa.org/en/latest/) in Gitpod and [**CI Python Linter**](https://pep8ci.herokuapp.com/) to systematically check the code for adherence to Python coding standards.
 While the majority of the code passed these validations, a few minor deviations remain unresolved, e.g. line too long.
 These exceptions were carefully reviewed and deemed acceptable as they do not affect the functionality or maintainability of the project.
 <details open>
 <summary>Python validation</summary>